privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v1.2/typedoc/crypto/interfaces/PoseidonFuncs.md

 sidebar_label: PoseidonFuncs
 ---

-A interface for poseidon hash functions
+An interface for poseidon hash functions

 ## Indexable